YouTube SEO: Increase Your Video Discoverability

 - Call to Action: See if changing your call to action (e.g., asking people to subscribe at the beginning vs. the end of the video) affects engagement.

-Every time you make a tweak, track the results in YouTube Analytics to see how your changes impact your performance.
-It’s a process of continuous improvement.
+Whenever you make adjustments, refer to YouTube Analytics to measure how those changes influence your performance.
+It’s a sort of iterative process.

-Sometimes, it helps to take a step back and look at what’s working for others in your niche.
-If you see a video with a ton of views and engagement, check out their SEO strategy.
+[random_portions]Sometimes it helps to also take a step back and see what’s working for others in your niche.
+So, if you have found any video with thousands of views and engagement, check out their SEO.
 What titles are they using?
-What keywords are they ranking for?
-What type of content seems to be getting the most traction?
+What are the keywords they are ranking for?
+What kind of content do you feel is gaining the most traction?

-When I first got into YouTube, I thought that if I just followed the basics of SEO—like picking good titles, using some tags, and uploading regularly—I’d be set.
-Turns out, there’s so much more to it than that.
-Over time, I learned from my own mistakes (and from the mistakes of others) about what works and what doesn’t when it comes to YouTube SEO.
+When I first started with YouTube, I thought that as long as I mastered the fundamentals of SEO — like picking good titles, doing some tagging and uploading on a schedule — I’d be straight.
+It turns out, it’s so much more than that.
+Over time, I learned from my mistakes (and from other peoples mistakes) what does and has never worked with regard to YouTube SEO.

-Trust me, you don’t want to waste your time repeating these mistakes, so I’ll share them with you so you can avoid them from the get-go.
+Believe me when I tell you, you don’t want to waste your time on these mistakes, so let me share them with you so you can avoid them from the beginning.

-One of the biggest mistakes I see, and one I made myself, is neglecting proper keyword research.
-It’s tempting to just slap a catchy title on your video and assume that people will find it, but YouTube is like Google—it needs specific keywords to understand what your video is about.
-Without them, your video is essentially invisible.
+This could be one of the biggest mistakes I took when I started — neglecting keyword research.
+It might be tempting to quickly write a catchy title for your video and think that then the people will find it, but YouTube is just like Google — you need specific keywords to signal to the algorithm why your video is what people are looking for.
+Without them, your video is virtually invisible.

-At first, I was posting videos with titles that made sense to me but didn’t have the right keywords.
-I wasn’t ranking for anything meaningful.
-After diving into keyword research tools like TubeBuddy and VidIQ, I realized just how powerful they could be in uncovering what viewers are actually searching for.
+Originally, I was uploading videos with titles that were obvious to me but lacked the proper keywords.
+I was not ranking for anything of value.
+After going through with keyword research on tools like TubeBuddy and VidIQ, I realized how effective they are in getting to know what viewers really search for.

 What You Can Do:

-Use tools like Google Keyword Planner, TubeBuddy, or Ahrefs to find high-volume, low-competition keywords that are relevant to your content.
-Then, make sure those keywords are in your title, description, and tags.
+You can use tools like Google Keyword Planner, TubeBuddy, or Ahrefs to find high-volume, low-competition keywords that are related to the content.
+Then, ensure that those keywords are included in your title, description and tags.

-At first, I thought more was better when it came to tags.
-I used as many as I could think of, hoping that the more keywords I used, the more chances I had to show up in searches.
-But I quickly learned that tagging everything under the sun doesn’t work.
-It can actually hurt your video’s performance.
+At first I believed that more is better when adding tags.
+I used as many that I could think of, thinking the more keywords I had the better chance I had of showing up on searches.
+I quickly discovered, however, that tagging everything and the sun does not work.
+It can even end up harming your video performance.

-YouTube wants to understand your video’s content, and if you try to tag irrelevant terms, it can confuse the algorithm, which might lead to your video not being shown at all.
+YouTube wants to know what your video is about, and if you try to tag irrelevant things, it screws up the algorithm, potentially not showing your video at all.

 What You Can Do:

-A thumbnail is your first opportunity to grab a viewer’s attention.
-I’ll be honest, when I first started, I didn’t put much effort into thumbnails.
-I thought, “It’s just a small picture, how important can it be?”
-But trust me, a strong thumbnail is crucial for boosting your click-through rate (CTR).
+A thumbnail is your first chance to catch a potential viewer’s gaze.
+To be honest, when I first got started, I wasn’t too invested in thumbnails.
+I was thinking, “It’s only a small picture, how important could it be?”
+However, believe me when I tell you this: you need a good thumbnail to increase your click-through rate (CTR).

 What You Can Do:

-Create custom thumbnails that clearly represent what your video is about and catch the viewer’s eye.
-Use contrasting colors, clear fonts, and, when possible, expressive faces.
-And, keep in mind that thumbnails should be consistent across your channel for a professional look.
+Design custom thumbnails that are straightforward but eye catching to give the viewer an idea of what your video is about.
+Use contrasting colors and clear fonts and, when possible, expressive faces.
+And, remember thumbnails should be uniform throughout your channel for a more professional look.

-I’ve been guilty of uploading a video, sitting back, and just waiting for the views to roll in.
-What I didn’t realize at the time was how important engagement (likes, comments, shares) is for YouTube SEO.
-The more people engage with your content, the more likely YouTube is to recommend it to others.
+I’ve been there, where I upload a video, lean back and wait for the views to come pouring in.
+What I didn’t know at the time was how crucial engagement (likes, comments, shares) is for YouTube SEO.
+The more people doing this around your content, the more YouTube will begin to promote it to others.

-In the past, I didn’t actively encourage my audience to interact with my videos.
-But once I started asking for feedback, creating calls to action, and even responding to comments regularly, my engagement shot up.
-That directly helped my video visibility.
+Previously, I had never prompted my audience to engage with my videos.
+But after I began requesting (and giving!) feedback, writing calls to action and generally responding to comments regularly, my engagement skyrocketed.
+That helped my video visibility directly.

 What You Can Do:

-Encourage audience interaction by asking questions or prompting viewers to leave comments, like the video, or share it with others.
-Be sure to respond to comments as well, as that can create more conversation and boost engagement further.
+Train audience engagement: Ask questions or encourage viewers to comments, like and share the video with others.
+Also respond to comments as well as that can create more conversation and further increase engagement

 What You Can Do:

-Create thematic playlists that group similar videos together.
-Use keywords in the playlist title and description, just like you would for a regular video.
-This helps YouTube understand the content of your videos and also boosts the chances of your videos being recommended.
+Start running thematic playlists that group similar videos.
+Use keywords in the playlist title and description as you would with a normal video.
+It helps YouTube know what your videos are about and also increases the possibility of your videos being recommended.

-I’ll admit it—I used to just throw a couple of sentences in the description box, thinking that would be enough.
-But I quickly realized that the description is a goldmine for SEO.
-It gives YouTube extra context about what your video is about, which is crucial for ranking.
+I’ll be honest: I used to plop a couple of sentences down in the description box and leave it at that.
+But then I understood that the description is an SEO goldmine.
+It provides YouTube with additional context about what your video is about, which can be essential for ranking.

 What You Can Do:

-Write detailed, keyword-rich descriptions that summarize your video’s content.
-Try to include your target keywords within the first 200 characters and be sure to add links to other videos or playlists on your channel.
-This can help your videos rank better and boost your overall SEO.
+Add detailed, keyword-rich descriptions that summarize what your video is about.
+If possible, include your target content keywords in the first 200 characters, and do not forget to link to another video or playlist from your channel.
+This will enable your videos to access better rankings and increase your overall SEO.

 Common Mistakes Recap: What to Keep in Mind